-Lean is all about achieving more with less—something that all businesses want.
+Lean is all about achieving more with less — something that all businesses want.
 A big part of achieving this is through creating an efficient workflow.
-Orders are constantly being met, while waste is continually being minimized.
-In Lean management, this process is achieved gradually, through small, incremental steps—something that’s known as continuous improvement.
+The team is constantly meeting orders, while continually minimizing waste.
+In Lean management, this process is achieved gradually, through small, incremental steps — something that’s known as continuous improvement.

-But continuous improvement as a process is focused on waste and production efficiency—not so much on the quality of the product.
+But continuous improvement as a process focuses on waste and production efficiency — not so much on the quality of the product.
 This is where jidoka comes in.

 Jidoka is all about sticking to your workflow while making sure your product meets the high expectations of your customers.
 Or in other words, it’s built-in quality.
-It’s based around four steps, and it helps you pause production while you identify and work out the cause of the issue.
+Using four steps, and it helps you pause production while you identify and work out the cause of the issue.

 Next, we’ll go into the full jidoka definition, plus get a closer look at how you can apply this handy technique to your own processes.